 Jess got really worried.
 ‘What’s wrong?’ she asked in a trembling voice.

-‘Where’s the damn crate?’ said Andy and searched frantically for it, but the crate lay in pieces on the ground.
+‘Where’s the damn crate?’
+Andy and searched frantically for it, but the crate lay in pieces on the ground.

-‘It is broken,’ Nate explained, ‘something...’ but there was no time for talking because something just unlocked the front door, they heard the heavy click of a turning key.
+‘It’s broken,’ Nate explained, ‘something...’ but there was no time for talking because something just unlocked the front door.
+They heard the heavy click of a turning key.

 ‘Shit’ said Chris and started panicking.

 With superhuman strength, he pulled himself up and then reached down to help the others.
-Nate and Chris followed and then Jess.
+Nate and Chris followed, and then Jess.
 Andy came last because he was the heaviest.
-Before they pulled him up, he took a final glance at the front door.
-It was slowly opening, the hinges cried under the stress.
+Before they pulled him up, he took a last glance at the front door.
+It was slowly opening; the hinges cried under the stress.
 He didn’t wait around to see what will come out.
 The others grabbed him by the hands and with a collective effort pulled him up.
 They jumped down the other side and started running towards the town.